PennLINC/learning_datalad/learning_resources.md

 # Here are some resources for learning DataLad

-Use them wisely: know when each of them will be helpful
+* Use them wisely: for each resource, know under what scenario it will be helpful.
+* This also includes some reference (but not necessary for learning purpose).

 * YouTube workshop videos by Adina, RDM-course, 2022
     * This is the [website for this workshop](https://psychoinformatics-de.github.io/rdm-course/)